 Councilmember Treviño asked how some of the larger scale drainage projects were identified and communicated to the community.
 Mr. Garza replied that it was based on Master Plans developed with the San Antonio River Authority (SARA), Bexar County, and the Army Corps of Engineers.
-He stated that benefit to cost ratios were reviewed to identify said projects and are brought before the voters in a Bond Election.
+He stated that benefit to cost ratios were reviewed to identify said projects and would be brought before the voters in a Bond Election.

-Councilmember Viagran asked what the city was doing to make sure that the 14 Clinics or Retirement Homes were out of the flood plain.
-Mr. Garza stated that staff would partner with the Development Services Department to ensure that structures were kept out of the 100-year flood plain.
+Councilmember Viagran asked what the city was doing to make sure that the 14 clinics or retirement homes were out of the flood plain.
+Mr. Garza stated that was was an issue that needed to be refined and that staff would partner with the Development Services Department to ensure that structures were kept out of the 100-year flood plain.